russell-n/theape/theape/infrastructure/arguments/basestrategy.rst

    :header: Exception, Message, Meaning
    :delim: ;

-   Exception; Oops, I Crapped My Pants; Something unexpected happened -- this indicates a problem with the code KeyboardInterrupt; Oh, I am slain; User killed the runtime for some reason -- clean-up and then close
+   Exception; APE Error; Something unexpected happened -- this indicates a problem with the code KeyboardInterrupt; Oh, I am slain; User killed the runtime for some reason -- clean-up and then close